Prajwal-Narayanaswamy/AI-Based-Fraud-Detection/README.md

 9. If you perform any preprocessing or modifications to the datasets, clearly document the changes made in your project's documentation or README file.
 10. Ensure compliance with any licensing or usage restrictions associated with the datasets.

-## Contributing

-Contributions to this repository are welcome!
-If you have any additional datasets or improvements to the existing datasets, feel free to submit a pull request.

 ## License